14 Ways to Reduce Anxiety Naturally

 Neurobics are a group of exercises that involve both unique and non-routine ways of moving and thinking.
 The new patterns challenge the brain to adapt and grow in order to fulfill the task.

-These are simple exercises that have a powerful effect at improving neurogenesis or the formation of new neuronal cells and brain connections.
-This helps to improve learning, stress adaptation and calmness in the brain.
+These are simple exercises that have a powerful effect on improving neurogenesis or the formation of new neuronal cells and brain connections.
+This helps to improve learning, stress adaptation, and calmness in the brain.
 You can read more about neurobics in this article here

 4. Positive Visualization: